Esquire's Interview with Megan Fox Is the Worst Thing Ever Written

 MEGAN FOX BELIEVES THAT BEING FAMOUS IS WORSE THAN BEING BULLIED

 "'I don't think people understand," she says.
 'They all think we should shut the fuck up and stop complaining because you live in a big house or you drive a Bentley.
 So your life must be so great.
-What people don't realize is that fame, whatever your worst experience in high school, when you were being bullied by those ten kids in high school, fame is that, but on a global scale, where you're being bullied by millions of people constantly.'"
+What people don't realise is that fame, whatever your worst experience in high school, when you were being bullied by those ten kids in high school, fame is that, but on a global scale, where you're being bullied by millions of people constantly.'"

 When I was at school, there was a kid who everyone picked on because they thought he was gay.
 One day, a bunch of older kids dragged him into the PE showers and forcibly inserted a broom handle into his ass.
 Pretty sure he'd trade lives with you, Meg.